What do bags under eyes mean?

 - Fluid retention

 - Allergies - seasonal allergies and dust can trigger swollen eyes.
-If you find that you are prone to these allergies, it is recommended that you take allergy medications.
+If you find that you are prone to these allergies, it is recommended that you avoid triggers and take either prescription or over the counter (OTC) allergy medications.

-- Stress - this can cause the salt balance in your body to be off, causing your eyes to retain water and swell as a result.
+- Stress - this can cause the salt balance in your body to be off, causing your eyes to retain water and resulting in swollen under eyes.

 - Lack of sleep